woocommerce/woocommerce/.github/actions/setup-woocommerce-monorepo/README.md

 # GitHub Action: Setup WooCommerce Monorepo

-This action will prime the plugins, packages, and tools in the monorepo for other workflows.
+This workflow will prime the plugins, packages, and tools in the monorepo for other workflows.
 This includes support for installing dependencies, building projects, and caching the output of both.

 ## Usage